Fake snow: Film and theatre

 When snow-like scenery is needed in live theatre, materials have included feathers, cotton, paper, breakfast cereal and potato flakes.
 To reduce the cleanup problem, many theatres use "snow generators" which create soapy white bubbles which disappear after a short time.
 A similar process has been used in film studios and backlots; one well-known example is It's a Wonderful Life.
 Director, Frank Capra, refused cornflake snow made from asbestos and gypsum.
-Working with Russell Sherman, special effects artist, they created fake snow from foamite, soap, sugar, and water.
+Working with Russell Shearman, special effects artist, they created fake snow from foamite, soap, sugar, and water.
 The mixture was then released from high-pressure cans, causing the fake snowfall to appear natural.
 The properties of the fake snow were also realistic as actors could clump the mixture in their hands and leave footprints on the ground.
-Shearman along with his staffers, Jack Lannan and Marty Martin won an Oscar, the Technical Achievement Award, for their special effects efforts.
+Shearman along with his staff, Jack Lannan and Marty Martin won an Oscar, the Technical Achievement Award, for their special effects efforts.

 For outdoor film scenes needing large amounts of fake snow, salt was an inexpensive choice, but damaging to soil and plant life.
 Gypsum and bleached or painted cereal flakes have often been used; a less noisy alternative is paper, which is shredded and spread by specially-built machines.
 Snow blankets, made from woven tapestries, are typically used to represent large areas of snow for a background.

 Many productions turn to eco-friendly fake snow, crafted from recycled paper and food-quality ingredients, to build expansive winter settings.
 Its biodegradable makeup ensures it dissolves harmlessly, preventing environmental runoff.
-SnowCel, a paper-based material, is know for replicating various snowfalls and frost.
+SnowCel, a paper-based material, is known for replicating various snowfalls and frost.
 The modern industry commonly uses SnowCel as its properties are non-toxic.

 Finally, the newest method for creating movie snow involves adding it digitally during post-production.
 Specialized software generates realistic snow overlays, allowing editors to choose from many detailed effects, such as falling, piling, or melting snow.